Steve New: Death

 Afflicted with what would prove to be terminal cancer, Nova performed live for the last time with Beastellabeast and a reformed Rich Kids at the Islington Academy in London on 7 January 2010, at a testimonial concert organised for Nova's family's finances.
 Nova died of cancer on 24 May 2010 at the age of 50.

 A funeral service was held at the Islington & St. Pancras Cemetery in East Finchley on 11 June 2010, Glen Matlock, Tony James, Rhys Mwyn and Terry Edwards being among the pallbearers, where Nova's body was cremated.

 Personal life

 In the late 1970s, Nova was in a relationship with Patti Palladin for three years.
-He fathered a daughter in his marriage to Wendy, and a son in another relationship.
+He had a daughter in his marriage to Wendy, and a son in another relationship.
 In the early 2000s Nova adopted transvestism, a decision Nova associated with success in breaking a 20-year-long drug habit.
-Though Nova never expressed a clear preference in writing about preferred pronouns, Nova was consistently referred to as he/him in life and in works written by friends, although Nova also described themself privately as having "been a tranny from day one", saying, "I was completely ashamed of that fact.
+Though Nova never expressed a clear preference in writing about preferred pronouns, Nova was consistently referred to as he/him in life and in works written by friends, although Nova also described himself privately as having "been a tranny from day one", saying, "I was completely ashamed of that fact.
 It was always a secret life."